 Remember, when you’re baiting, keep all pets and children away from the infested areas.
 Additionally, for best results, apply the bait on a day when you’re not planning to water the lawn or there’s no rain forecast for the next 48 hours.
 If the day is extremely hot, wait till the ants come out in the early morning or evening.

-Fire ant sprays are commonly available and can be used in conjunction with baiting for effective treatment—baits may not work if the ants already have an established source of food.
+Fire ant sprays are commonly available and can be used as a two-step method in conjunction with baiting for effective treatment — baits may not work if the ants already have an established source of food.
 Non-repellent fire ant sprays are great, since they don’t give off an odor.
-Ants will walk through the sprayed areas without so much as a clue, with the spray’s molecules attaching to their bodies and eventually making their way into the colony.
+Ants will walk through the sprayed areas without so much as a clue, with the spray’s molecules attaching to their bodies and eventually making their way into the ant nest.

 Apply the spray around all openings and crevices for effective treatment.

-Drenching is your best bet when you need to get rid of individual colonies.
-You can drench the mound either with a liquid, using insecticide solution or granules, with granular insecticide.
+The mound drench method is your best bet when you need to get rid of individual colonies.
+You can drench the mound either with a liquid insecticide, using ant insecticide solution, or granules, with granular insecticide.